primiano/perfetto-docs/docs/data-sources/memory-counters.md

-# Memory Counters and Events
+# Memory counters and events

 Perfetto allows to gather a number of memory events and counters on Android and Linux.
 These events come from kernel interfaces, both ftrace and